bitquest/bitquest/docs/_posts/2019-01-14-the-wither-challenge.markdown

 ---
 <img src="/images/blog/wither.png"/>

 Today servers have been updated with a special event: The hunt for withers, who have invaded the bitquest and dogequest spawn cities.
-The server will reward with 100 bits to anyone who can save the city from this vicious monsters.
+The server will reward with 100 bits to anyone who can save the server from this vicious monsters.

-To help the Wither hunters, their location will be revealed in our <a href="https://discord.gg/jvJ624c">Discord server</a>, so be sure to be there.

 The rules of the event are simple: